brettz9/getJSON/README.md

 });
 ```

-If no callback or error-back is provided, a promise will be returned.
+If no callback or error-back is provided (or when an array of URLs is
+supplied), a promise will be returned.
+If an array is provided along with
+a callback, that callback will be executed before the promise is resolved.

 # Install